 The idea was developed by European critics and filmmakers in the 1950s (overlapping heavily with the French New Wave) and debated by American critics like Andrew Sarris and Pauline Kael in the ’60s, but its most influential form today is more broad and diffuse than what those critics were discussing.
-We might call it Auteur Lite theory.
+Let’s call it Auteur Lite theory.
 It’s the general idea that the more “serious” you are about film, the more you should be thinking and talking about directors.

-The theory in its heyday was flawed — it could explain a number of good movies, but not enough of the great ones — but it may have been a necessary corrective to the old studio system.
+The theory in its heyday was flawed — it could explain a number of good movies, not enough of the great ones — but it may have been a necessary corrective to the old studio system.
 In any case, there are two big problems with it that persist today, and may even be getting worse.

 The second problem, less often acknowledged, is that talented directors who do fit the Auteur mold can sometimes get too much creative control for their own good.
-It’s worse for some than for others, but even the best director, when they’re insufficiently checked by their collaborators, will be tempted to return to the same themes over and over in increasingly heavy-handed ways, to develop a stable of recurring actors rather than casting each film from scratch (weird how so many critics seem to be charmed by this), and to make every movie about a half hour too long.
+It’s worse for some than for others, but even the best director, when they’re insufficiently checked by their collaborators, will be tempted to return to the same themes over and over in increasingly heavy-handed ways, to develop a stable of recurring actors rather than casting each film from scratch (weird how so many critics seem to be charmed by this), and to make every movie at least a half hour too long.

 Of course, both cuts could still be done by the director — and even if you’re in the Auteur camp, you might sometimes find that it tells you more about the director’s vision to know how they’d trim a movie than how they’d expand it.
 But it could be interesting to see a producer’s edit too.
 And what about a screenwriter’s cut?

 But in addition, many of the highest profile auteurs, like the three above, seem to have more or less decided what kind of movies they want to make, and are happy to just keep making them.
-Others have been sucked in to the superhero/fantasy machine (like Sam Raimi or Christopher Nolan), where they may improve the results at the margin, but are still working within a fairly narrow formula.
+Others are being sucked into the superhero/franchise machine, where they may improve the results at the margin, but are still working within a narrow formula.
 And some of the best art house directors are moving further away from the mainstream rather than trying to cross over.